 For those whose jobs require them to work outside – electric utility, oil and gas, and other industry workers – it’s not all “fun in the sun” during the summer months.
-Our summer safety blog series covers insect-repelling FR clothing, sunscreen and FR clothing, and how to avoid heat stroke.
+Our summer safety blog series covers insect-repelling FR clothing and how to avoid heat stroke.
 In this post, we’re sharing some of the dangers of working outdoors during a thunderstorm and what you should do to stay safe during such storms.

 While summer is typically characterized by clear skies and sunshine (at least in most regions of the US), chances are you’ve experienced a thunderstorm during the summer as well.
 These storms happen as temperatures increase because warm air near the Earth’s surface rises and will continue to rise as long as it’s warmer than the air around it.
 As it rises, it gradually cools, but there are scenarios when this natural cooling isn’t enough and the rising air remains warmer than the surrounding air in the atmosphere causing it to rise for miles, collecting water vapor and creating towering cumulonimbus clouds, capable of producing a thunderstorm.1